SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 -- [Svelte docs](https://svelte.dev/docs/introduction#start-a-new-project)

-> We highly recommend giving [Nuxt] a try
+> We highly recommend giving Nuxt a try

 -- [Vue docs](https://vuejs.org/guide/scaling-up/ssr.html#nuxt)

 <!--
+- The MPA meta-frameworks provide you a toolkit to build your app...
+  - And give you access to the most patterns for your project
-- If you're in React land, you may have heard a lot about React Server Components and how game-changing they are
+- If you're in React land, you may have heard a lot about...
+  - React Server Components and how game-changing they are
-- If you use a meta-framework like Next, you get the benefits of that new pattern out-of-the-box -->
+- If you use a meta-framework like Next...
+  - You get the benefits of that new pattern out-of-the-box
+- And finally, that brings us to...
+-->

 ---